-and who is not disqualified under the Act from acting as a Head of Legal Practice and who must report any breach of those requirements to ICAEW as soon as reasonably practicable.
+and who is not disqualified under the Act from acting as a

+Head of Legal Practice and who must report any breach of those requirements to ICAEW as soon as reasonably practicable.

 The Head of Legal Practice (HoLP) should be of sufficient seniority and influence within the firm to ensure that others will act on their instructions.
 They should also have sufficient independence to be able to report matters freely if necessary.
+Where one of more of the principals of the firm is an authorised individual, one of those individuals should be the HoLP.
 The HoLP in a licensed firm is also the contact partner.